ckinzer05/healthcare-Readmission-nss-capstone-2019/README.md

 ## Tools used
-I used PowerBI with PowerQuery to perform the data analysis and build my dashboard.
+I used PowerBI with PowerQuery to clean, perform the data analysis, and build my dashboard.

 ## The Process
 I downloaded then retrieve my datasets using the power query functionality that is built within PowerBI.
 Within power query I cleaned my data and fixed any formatting issues that came with the data.